cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/built-in-types.md

                      which each secret is in format of:
                         secret-name: value

-* `cloudify.nodes.SharedResource` - A base type that represents a separate deployed unit of resource (shared DB service, filesystem, etc), which is consumed by a node in deployed application.
+* `cloudify.nodes.SharedResource` - A base type that represents a connection to a separate deployed unit of a resource (shared DB service, filesystem, etc), which is consumed and required by the deployment.
     * properties:
       * `resource_config`:
             * `deployment`: